Leonardo-Boss/suckless-site/suckless.org/index.md

 2012-10-14
 ----------
-Today we heard the very sad news that our friend, contributor and philosophical advisor Uriel has passed away peacefully.
+Today we heard a very sad news that our friend, contributor and philosophical advisor Uriel has passed away peacefully.
 We will miss him a lot.

 ![uriel](/uriel.png)